 INSPIRATIONAL DISABILITY HOCKEY COACHES: “EVERYBODY COMES AWAY SMILING”

 In 2015, the GB and England Hockey Manager Andy Halliday, who is an Ambassador for Access Sport and Hockey for Heroes, as well as a St Albans HC member, called a meeting asking for volunteers to help launch a new disabled section within the club.
 Following a successful pilot programme involving pupils from Oaklands College’s Landmark and Springfield SEND groups, the St Albans Flyerz were born.
 “We are part of the club, and lots of our Flyerz volunteers are from the club - players, coaches, children and parents.
 They always have a great time helping to coach the Flyerz and they join in our games.
-Everybody comes away smiling,” says Simon Gould, a Flyerz coach.
+Everybody comes away smiling,” says Simon Gould, one of our long standing Flyerz coaches.

 Since then, the Flyerz have expanded to include children and young adults from not just St Albans, but all of the surrounding area.
 “There has been so much support for our Flyerz, from within the club, including its benefactors and sponsors, and additional support from Access Sport who provided free training for coaches and other support while we were setting up.
 We were also extremely creative in sourcing and adapting equipment, for example by running a ‘stick amnesty’ and other schemes at the club and this has allowed us to keep the sessions completely free of charge for every participant,” says Itziar Olaberria, another coach.